dmbarbour/glas/docs/Numbers.md

 An advantage of preserving field sizes is that we can decide more flexibly on whether to interpret a field as two's complement integers vs. natural numbers.
 It's close to how machine-words are used, just with a more flexible choice of field sizes.

 I like this approach for its flexibility.
 OTOH, dealing with signed vs. unsigned interpretations and specialized operators adds more complexity than I'd prefer to manage in Glas.
-I could resolve this by focusing on the unsigned interpretations only.
+I could resolve this by focusing Glas operators exclusively on the unsigned interpretation.